lhwostow001/datasciencecoursera/README.md

 # Getting and Cleaning Data, Project Readme file
 ## This document describes how the script works

+The script run_analysis.R will create a tidy data set that contains the average for a series of measurements collected from 30 volunteers performing certain activiites (e.g., walking, standing, laying).

-There are five sections of the script
+There are five sections of the script:
 1. Get the data files
 2. Merge the data files
 3. Create a subset of the data